jflheureux/jflh-website/_drafts/2023-11-19-introducing-sitecore-xm-cloud-extensions.md

 - Connecting XM Cloud Pages to your local XM Cloud instance.

 In the future, I want to add other features that would help XM Cloud developers and users in their day to day tasks.
 Your suggestions are welcome.
+I also want to add support for more browsers.

 You can check the project GitHub repository: [https://github.com/jflheureux/Sitecore-XM-Cloud-Extensions](https://github.com/jflheureux/Sitecore-XM-Cloud-Extensions)